ahnielsen/qtools/README.md

 - Small correction in `qt.ds2mods.jiang_15.AR` function.
 - New function `qt.band_limited` added.
 - Due to recent developments in Numba, arguments supplied to Numba-compiled functions should be immutable objects.
-The docstring for `qt.Response_Spectrum._solode` was updated to reflect this.
+The docstring for `qt.response_spectrum._solode` was updated to reflect this.
 - Added reference to docstring for `qt.response_spectrum._solode`.
 - Added `transparent` option to the `qt.plotrs` function.